 The acceleration programme offers access to early stage finance, facilities, industry leaders and commissioning bodies, and the opportunity to pitch for further development funding.

 Focused on the creative industries, CreativeXR works with the best creative teams to help develop concepts and prototypes of immersive content by offering access to:

-The programme has been developed by Digital Catapult and Arts Council England with support from Innovate UK, and in association with Immerse UK.
+The programme has been developed by Digital Catapult and Arts Council England with support from Innovate UK.

 Arts Council England champions, develops and invests in artistic and cultural experiences that enrich people’s lives.
 We support a range of activities across the arts, museums and libraries – from theatre to digital art, reading to dance, music to literature, and crafts to collections.
 Great art and culture inspires us, brings us together and teaches us about ourselves and the world around us.
 In short, it makes life better.
 Between 2015 and 2018, we plan to invest £1.1 billion of public money from government and an estimated £700 million from the National Lottery to help create these experiences for as many people as possible across the country.